Fort Worth Independent School District Visa Sponsorship Jobs USA

 What visa types does Fort Worth Independent School District sponsor?

-Fort Worth ISD sponsors H-1B visas and has a history of working with candidates on F-1 OPT, F-1 CPT, and TN status.
+Fort Worth ISD sponsors H-1B visas and has a history of working with candidates on F-1 OPT, F-1 CPT, and TN visa status.
 The district's sponsorship activity is focused on education roles.
 If you're on OPT or CPT, confirming that your role qualifies and that the district can support your authorization before it expires is essential.

 Which roles or departments at Fort Worth Independent School District typically receive visa sponsorship?